demispatti/cb-parallax/README.md

 	add_theme_support( 'custom-background' );

 = Are there any known limitations? =
-* As of version 0.9.4, Internet Explorer up to version 11 is not supported anymore.
-Microsoft Edge browser works as expected.
 * This is not really a limitation of functionality, but since the background image container wraps the body element, it usually resembles the viewport dimensions.
 This means, that on themes where the navigation bar is on the side, the sidebar covers a part of the viewport and thus also a part of the image (logic, but noteworthy).

 = Can you help me? =